Kullogum, Queensland: Geography

 Most of the centre, east, and south of the locality is in the Wongi State Forest.
 The rest of the land use is predominantly grazing on native vegetation.

-The Isis Highway enters the locaity from the north (Childers) and exits to the north-west (Eureka).
+The Isis Highway enters the locality from the north (Childers) and exits to the north-west (Eureka).

 Palmers Hill is in the centre of the locality and rises to 188 m above sea level.

 History

 In 1877, 8300 acres of land were resumed from the Kullugum pastoral run to establish smaller farms.
 The land was offered for selection on 17 April 1877.